 Learn Outside the Classroom

 Beyond the classroom, our majors have many opportunities for student research in our own and nearby research libraries.
+Students in the department have the opportunity to participate in roly-playing pedagogies, field trips to historic locations, and digital content creation (e.g. Delta region stories and the Digital Delta Project).
 We also help facilitate internships in local museums.
 Phi Alpha Theta, the History honor society, as well as combined lectures, activities, and conferences with the Gender and Ethnic Studies programs, offer additional venues for learning outside the classroom.
+These are just a few of the ways Pacific makes history come alive.